15094 Polymele: Rotation

-In March 2016, a rotational lightcurve of Polymele was obtained from photometric observations by Marc Buie and colleges.
+In March 2016, a rotational lightcurve of Polymele was obtained from photometric observations by Marc Buie and colleagues.
 Lightcurve analysis gave a rotation period of 5.8607±0.0005 hours with a small brightness amplitude of 0.09±0.03 magnitude (U=2-), which indicates the body is being viewed pole-on.
 Previously, the Lucy mission team published spin rates of 6.1 and 4 hours, respectively.